brooookemiller/peloton-data-integrations/README.md

 ## Overview

-Peloton has an API that we can hit to leverage our data and make use of it.
+I took the Peloton API and built some features around it to manage upcoming classes.

 Features: